 I’ve got an incredibly decadent recipe for vegan pumpkin pancakes to share with you today.
 While the ingredients boast some great health benefits, these pancakes don’t compromise on fluff or taste.

-This vegan pumpkin pancake recipe calls for 2 teaspoons of pumpkin pie spice.
+This recipe calls for 2 teaspoons of pumpkin pie spice.
 If you don’t have any on hand, then you can easily make this blend at home!
 My simple recipe includes:

 - 1/4 cup ground cinnamon

 - 1/2 teaspoon ground cloves

 Just add these spices to a jar and shake, then it’s ready to use.
 Don’t be afraid to adjust the spice amounts based on taste preferences.
 The cardamom adds a bit of complexity to the flavor of the mix, which I like.

 You can make a large batch to have on hand for all things pumpkin spice this season, or toss it together just when needed.
 2 teaspoons of this blend will take these vegan pumpkin pancakes to the next level.

 More Pumpkin Recipes

 Do these vegan pumpkin pancakes have you craving all things fall?
 Here’s a great list of more vegan pumpkin recipes: